-In its 2019 session, the state legislature debated several proposals to update the Initiative Petition process.
+In its 2019 and 2020 sessions, the state legislature debated several proposals to update the Initiative Petition process.
 Unfortunately, none of these proposals successfully passed both chambers.
 MOFB supports taking this issue up again in future legislative sessions.

 We believe the Missouri Constitution is too easily changed (having more than 100 amendments since its adoption in 1945 as compared to the U.S. Constitution having only 27 amendments since 1790, including the first ten called The Bill of Rights).
 A Constitution should be a framework for action rather than a collection of special-interest taxes and programs.
 Therefore, we support an amendment to the Missouri Constitution requiring a two-thirds majority rather than a simple majority to adopt amendments.
 We believe that only a simple majority vote should be necessary to completely remove existing constitutional amendments previously adopted by a simple majority.

 We believe out-of-state interests should be restricted as much as possible from instigating changes to Missouri’s Constitution and laws through the initiative petition process.

 We support legislation which would require sponsoring organizations of initiative petitions to be identified and give accurate and detailed public notice of the provisions contained in the statutory or constitutional changes being proposed.
 Such notice should be given in advance of any efforts to obtain signatures.